kubeflow/website/content/docs/guides/components/istio.md

     --secret sidecar-injector-certs
 ```

-Before apply the configmap, we are going to make some change.
+Before applying the configmap, we are going to make some change.

 By default, the sidecar injector is "enabled" and all pods in certain namespace will be injected.
 We want the opposite that the sidecar is only injected when we explicitly add some annotation.

  - Change `install/kubernetes/istio-sidecar-injector-configmap-release.yaml` so that the policy
    (the first line of config) is "disabled".

 Istio by default denies all egress traffic.
 This is to allow egress traffic for GCP.
 If you are on other cloud, check [here](https://istio.io/docs/tasks/traffic-management/egress.html#calling-external-services-directly).

  - For arguments of the initContainer istio-init: after "-u 1337", add "-i 10.4.0.0/14,10.7.240.0/20".